-Please join us in recognizing the slate of talented advocates nominated for this year’s awards—including the nominees for the final two Eddies! categories: Most Valuable Player and Game Changer of the Year.
-And, of course, the winners of each category (as determined by a selection committee made up of state advocates and national partners) will be announced Thursday, Oct.
+The winners of each category (as determined by a selection committee made up of state advocates and national partners) were announced Thursday, Oct.
 4th at the PIE Network 2018 Summit.
-The Network MVP will be determined via live voting by Summit attendees.
+The Network MVP was determined via live voting by Summit attendees.

 - Game Changer of the Year recognizes a member or partner state advocacy campaign that led to a truly game changing policy or protected a critical existing policy.

 - Network MVP highlights a team member of a PIE Network state-based member organization who has gone above and beyond to support advocates across state lines, or a team member of a national partner who has been exceptionally helpful to state-based advocates above and beyond that of their job description to move an issue forward.